 Mobile optimization checklist:

-• ✅ Large, tappable buttons (minimum 44x44 pixels)
+- Large, tappable buttons (at least 44x44 pixels).

-• ✅ Short paragraphs (2-3 lines max)
+- Short paragraphs (2-3 lines max).

-• ✅ Clear hierarchy (important info at top)
+- Clear hierarchy (important info at top).

 Test across devices: iOS Mail, Gmail app, Outlook mobile, Samsung Email.